adaptiman/lab10/README.md

   run `npm audit fix` to fix them, or `npm audit` for details ...
 ```
 This message indicates that one or more of our packages may have a security vulnerability.
 Note the message to run `npm audit fix` to fix them, or `npm audit` for details.
-Let's re-enter our running container and see if we can fix this issue:
+Let's re-enter our running container and see if we can fix this issue.
+NOTE: You'll have to use your specific Container ID:

 ```
 $ docker ps